OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

 i.e., such that any Component that supplies input values to another Component will always run *before* that Component.

-A Driver is another special kind of Component.
+A :term:`Driver` is another special kind of Component.
 Drivers are designed to iterate over a Workflow until some condition is met.
 Some examples of Drivers are optimizers, solvers, and design space explorers.